Engin-Boot/pong-stage-Logan111/Stage0/Game_play.md

 Player/players with a mobile/pc having the game can play

-### Scenario: How long does the players have to wait before starting
+### Scenario: How long does the players have to wait before action begins

   Given players launched the game and waiting for the game to start